mead-ml/audio8/README.md

-# mead-audio
+# audio8

-Deep ASR models using 8-mile
+API examples using 8-mile for audio

 ## Implementation